 Delusions are fixed erroneous beliefs that are held with conviction and may involve misinterpretation of experiences.
-One common type of delusion is persecutory (also commonly called paranoid) in which the person thinks that he or she is being harmed in some way by another person, force or entity (such as God, the police, spirits, etc.).
-Strongly held minority religious or cultural beliefs are not delusions.
+One common type of delusion is persecutory (also commonly called paranoid) in which the person thinks they are being harmed in some way by another person, force or entity (such as God, the police, spirits, etc.).
+Strongly held religious minority or cultural beliefs are not delusions.